-Assess the site for light and shade to help decide which plants will like living there
+Assess the site for light and shade- which plants will flourish?

 Part of the reason that some of our wildflower species are rarely seen is that they are fussy about where they live.
 Most of what I call the hayfield varieties like to be in full sun on a low nutrient soil.
 That’s what makes wildflowers perfect for growing on a living roof!

 Some wildflowers like a damp soil, some prefer dappled shade and others are not too fussy.

 Meadowmat’s Woodland Shade mix loves to be beside hedges and under trees or shrubs where it has protection from hot sun but still gets plenty of light.